 All companies are technology companies now.
-So one day, everyone will need to choose whether to build vs buy software.
+So one day, everyone will need to choose whether to build vs. buy software.

 I’ve worked at technology companies long enough to see the good and bad endings of this film.

-In one instance, my employer become so enamored with a legacy lead management system they kept upgrading its functionality until they almost built Salesforce.
+In one instance, my employer became so enamored with a legacy lead management system they kept upgrading its functionality until they almost built Salesforce.
 It took almost two years to realize Salesforce was better and less expensive.

-At the same time at the same organization, we built a lightweight web application from scratch that yielded triple digit ROI.
+At the same time at the same organization, we built a lightweight web application from scratch that yielded triple-digit ROI.
 It’s still the main source of the company’s inbound marketing revenue.

 When it’s a good idea to buy software

 Plus you don’t even really “buy” software these days, you rent it.
-The software as a service model is so named because this new generation of cloud products are more like services.
+The software as a service model is so named because this new generation of cloud products is more like services.
 People use them until they don’t want them anymore, and then they stop.

 Here are the most common scenarios when you should buy software: